minentlendubane8-bot/GPS-navigation-wheel-robot/README.md

 The Haversine calculation converts the GPS latitude and longitude measurements into a distance value in metres that can be used by the navigation algorithm.

+**3. Bearing Calculation**

+Distance alone does not tell the robot which way to travel.

+The navigation system therefore also calculates the bearing from the current GPS position to the target.

+The bearing represents the direction of the target relative to North.

+The software therefore receives:

+Current GPS position
+        +
+Target GPS position
+        ↓
+   Bearing calculation
+        ↓
+ Required direction